soumyargade/weatherStation/README.md

 * Provide a meaningful message about the state of the weather.
 * Convey the weather station and the local weather using an attractive webpage.
 ### System Design
 * Connected a temperature and humidity sensor to a Raspberry Pi (Device A) to collect the temperature and humidity data.
-Weather Station Pi collects the sensor information, and then connects to the broker to publish updates of temperature and humidity values.
+Device A collects the sensor information, and then connects to the broker to publish updates of temperature and humidity values.
 * The MQTT broker oversees transmission of data from Device A (which collects sensor data) and Device B (which analyzes sensor data).
 When the broker is online, Device B subscribes to the temperature and humidity topics to analyze the data.
 * Device B analyzes the data to provide weather descriptions based off temperature and humidity thresholds.
 It then sends over all of this information to the front-end app which displays it to the user.
 The front-end app also gets the local weather station information based on the zip code entered by the user.
 <p float="left">